Robert Drury (priest): Life

 Elizabeth I of England died within three months of the signature of the address, and James I of England was not satisfied with purely civil allegiance.
 A new oath of allegiance was drawn up.
 It was imposed 5 July 1606, and about this time Drury was arrested.
 He was condemned for his priesthood, but was offered his life if he would take the new oath.
 A letter from Father Robert Persons, S.J., against its lawfulness was found on him.
 The oath declared that the "damnable doctrine" of the deposing power was "impious and heretical", and it was condemned by Pope Paul V, 22 September 1606, "as containing many things contrary to the Faith and Salvation".
 This brief, however, was suppressed by the archpriest, and Drury probably did not know of it.
-But he felt that his conscience would not permit him to take the oath, and he died a Catholic martyr at Tyburn, 26 February 1606-7.
+But he felt that his conscience would not permit him to take the oath.
+He refused to save his life by taking the new oath, and died a Catholic martyr at Tyburn, 26 February 1606–7.